 What are the Differences Between Indemnity and Insurance?

 While both indemnity and insurance are ways to manage risk and avoid financial losses, what makes them different is the way they undertake risk.
-This article is going to focus on how indemnity and insurance work, and why they take different approaches to managing risk.
+This article is going to focus on how indemnity and insurance work together for risk management.

 What is Indemnity?